 At SJA, we have a big focus on reading and take part in lots of reading events.
 Our most recent reading events have included: World Book Day, a Bedtime Story event and a sponsored read in conjunction with Usborne Books.

 We use a mixture of reading schemes to promote extending pupil’s reading skills by allowing access to a variety of reading materials including: Pearson’s Bug Club, Oxford Reading Tree, and Project X. Other children are free readers and are given access to a range of genre books to read and enjoy at home and school.
-Children have access to the school’s library daily at lunchtime which is run by Mrs Sharman, Miss Filby and some Year 6 volunteers.
+Children have access to the school’s library daily at lunchtime.
+It is run by Mrs Sharman, Miss Filby and some Year 6 volunteers.

 During our guided reading sessions we use Reading Vipers to scaffold discussions and promote the children’s understanding of the key reading domains as outlined in the National Curriculum.
 In addition to guided reading, classes have dedicated reading time.
 We aim for every child to read to an adult in school at least once a fortnight.
-We welcome reading volunteers in our school and, at present, we have three dedicated volunteers who come in each week to read with our children.
+We welcome reading volunteers in our school and, at present, we have two volunteers who come in once or twice each week to read with our children.
 Every class has a reading challenge, where the children can earn Dojos and prizes for reading.
 The more they read, the more likely they are to win the term’s prize.

 Websites to support reading at home: